Close Menu

 My two favorite options for getting water outdoors include the Sawyer Squeeze, which gives immediate access to drinkable water (either straight from the Sawyer or as an in-line to a bladder), and Aquamira tablets, which require a brief wait time, but no squeezing.

-Tip: If you choose the Sawyer Squeeze, get rid of the pouches (they’re hard to fill and tear easily).
+Tip: If you choose the Sawyer Squeeze, discard the pouches (they’re difficult to fill and prone to tearing).
 Replace them with a light plastic bottle for straight-from-the-bottle drinking.

 Check out even more lightweight water filtration options in GearJunkie’s Best Backpacking Water Filters guide.